 Balloon angioplasty appears to be just as good as surgery to unblock carotid arteries.

-The most recent studies suggest the situation is similar in the carotid arteries, which convey oxygen-rich blood to the brain.
-In that territory, carotid angioplasty plus stenting (CAS) for many people may be the equal of endarterectomy, an operation to clean out a clogged carotid artery.
+The situation is similar in the carotid arteries, which convey oxygen-rich blood to the brain.
+In that territory, carotid angioplasty plus stenting (CAS) for many people has become preferred to endarterectomy, an operation to clean out a clogged carotid artery.

 To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.

 - Prepare for a doctor's visit or test

 - Find the best treatments and procedures for you

 - Explore options for better nutrition and exercise

 I'd like to receive access to Harvard Health Online for only $4.99 a month.Sign Me Up